USVNBP CAN ALSO BE SEEN AS A COMMERCIAL ENTERPRISE CORPORATION TO ADDRESS USA and VIETNAM BILATERAL TRANSACTIONS IN TRADE AND INVESTMENT.

 THE U.S. AND VIETNAM ARE TAKING THEIR RELATIONSHIP TO "A NEW LEVEL" IN 2019, WITH VIETNAM AS A NEW PARTNER IN THE INDO-ASIA-PACIFIC.
 SO JOIN WITH US NOW IN THIS MUTUAL BILATERAL TRADE AND INVESTMENT BUSINESS OPPORTUNITY.

-In the last 20 years Vietnam has switched from being an agricultural economy to one of the brightest manufacturing hotspots in South East Asia, according to the latest report from Jones Lang LaSalle.
+In the last 25 years Vietnam has switched from being an agricultural economy to one of the brightest manufacturing hotspots in South East Asia, according to a report from Jones Lang LaSalle.
 “Vietnam is establishing itself as the industrial powerhouse of Southeast Asia,” Stephen Wyatt, Vietnam country head of the US property services company, said.
 “We expect the industrial market will enter a new phase and move up the value chain in the future, moving away from labour intensive to capital intensive.”

 In 1986 there was 335 hectares of land dedicated to industrial parks, and now the figure is 80,000ha.